Lumi Credits Hits Self Reported Market Cap of $1,626.88 Billion (LUMI)

-Lumi Credits (LUMI) traded 0.5% higher against the U.S. dollar during the one day period ending at 17:00 PM ET on July 28th.
-Lumi Credits has a market cap of $1,626.88 billion and approximately $1,842.90 worth of Lumi Credits was traded on exchanges in the last 24 hours.
-One Lumi Credits token can now be purchased for approximately $0.0134 or 0.00000020 BTC on major exchanges.
-During the last seven days, Lumi Credits has traded up 5.2% against the U.S. dollar.
+Lumi Credits (LUMI) traded 0.8% higher against the US dollar during the 24 hour period ending at 20:00 PM ET on August 1st.
+Over the last seven days, Lumi Credits has traded 3.4% lower against the US dollar.
+One Lumi Credits token can now be bought for about $0.0127 or 0.00000020 BTC on popular exchanges.
+Lumi Credits has a market cap of $1,626.88 billion and approximately $46.46 worth of Lumi Credits was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.